Naveen-Kumar-AA/Cooking-Community-Android/README.md

 ## Cooking Community Version 1.0.0 Release Notes

-We're excited to announce the launch of Cooking Community, a social platform for food enthusiasts to share, discover, and save their favorite recipes!
+Cooking community brings all the food enthusiasts to share, discover and save their favourite recipes!

 ### Features: